 Undergraduate students only

 All full-time international students in F1 status are eligible to work on campus.
-See the Office of Financial Aid for an application.
+View Handshake for open positions and application process.

 Student Loan Advocate

 For Washington State residents seeking information and resources about student loan repayment or seeking to submit a complaint relating to your student loans or student loan servicer, please visit www.wsac.wa.gov/loan-advocacy or contact the Student Loan Advocate at email@example.com.

 Satisfactory Academic Progress for Financial Aid Policy (SAFAP)

 Federal and state regulations require monitoring of credits for all students and will apply the following minimum cumulative standards of progress at the end of each semester after completion of six (6) attempted credits (see below).
 Students will be evaluated for SAFAP according to federal guidelines, including possible retroactive fund disbursements should disqualification be impending based on the standards indicated below:

 Students are expected to meet or exceed a cumulative earned grade point average (GPA) of 2.00 for Undergraduate Studies and 2.00 for Graduate Professional Studies.